 This health plan covers medically necessary gender affirming services for transgender and gender diverse members when gender identity differs from assigned sex at birth.
 These covered services include (but are not limited to): surgical services (see "Admissions for Inpatient Medical and Surgical Care" and "Surgery as an Outpatient"); behavioral health services (see "Mental Health and Substance Use Treatment"); certain infertility services (see "Infertility Services"); and medical care services (see "Medical Care Outpatient Visits").
-Your coverage for these covered services is provided to the same extent as coverage is provided for similar covered services to diagnose and treat a physical condition.
-To receive coverage for these services, they must be furnished by a covered provider and, in some cases, approved by Blue Cross and Blue Shield as outlined in this Subscriber Certificate and in the Blue Cross and Blue Shield medical policies for gender affirming services and other related covered services.
-When a pre-service approval is required, you and your health care provider must receive approval from Blue Cross and Blue Shield before you obtain services.
+Your coverage for these covered services is provided to the same extent as coverage for these services, they must be furnished by a covered provider and, in some cases, approved by Blue Cross and Blue Shield as outlined in this Subscriber Certificate and in the Blue Cross and Blue Shield medical policies for gender affirming services and other related covered services.
+When a preservice approval is required, you and your health care provider must receive approval from Blue Cross and Blue Shield before you obtain services.
 Blue Cross and Blue Shield will let you and your health care provider know when your coverage is approved.
 (See Part 4.)
 In all cases, covered services must conform with Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical technology assessment criteria.

-For the list of gender affirming services that are covered by this health plan, please refer to the Blue Cross and Blue Shield medical policies.
 To access or obtain a copy of the medical policies for gender affirming services and other related covered services, you can: